-As a result of many years of research and development an optical fiber was developed to transmit this radiation.
-The fiber used to deliver the mid IR energy is very flexible, highly transparent in the infrared range and capable of resisting very high optical fluences.
-Figure 2 illustrates a typical transmission graph of IRphotonics’ Infrared Fiber.
+As a result of many years of research and development an optical fibre was developed to transmit this radiation.
+The fibre used to deliver the mid IR energy is very flexible, highly transparent in the infrared range and capable of resisting very high optical fluences.
+Figure 2 illustrates a typical transmission graph of IRphotonics’ Infrared Fibre.

 The second challenge involved the light source.
 It had to be cost-effective and produce the appropriate amount of light at the appropriate wavelengths.
 A custom-designed lamp emitting across a broad spectrum in a focused spot fit the bill.

 Until recently, no single system met all the requirements of the ideal IR spot curing nor solved the challenges.
-The launch of IRphotonics’ iCure system in mid 2008, however, signaled a big step forward toward realizing the perfect cure.
+The launch of IRphotonics’ iCure system in mid-2008, however, signalled a big step forward toward realising the perfect cure.

 Contemporary infrared spot curing systems

 Results using modern infrared spot curing indicate a significant advantage over conventional ovens, so much so that some epoxy manufacturers are considering revising their product specifications to include IR spot curing as an alternative because it improves the value of their epoxy product lines.
 For example, the bonding time for some epoxies using conventional thermal curing that is now specified at 15min can be reduced to less than 60s with IRphotonics’ iCure spot curing system.